qjones3/qjones3/README.md

  - LinkedIn: https://www.linkedin.com/in/qcdesignva

 ## ⚡ Fun facts:
- - I spent 9 years in the Army as a percussionist.
+ - I spent 9 years in the Army Band as a percussionist.
  - I owned and oprated a commercial recording facility for 12 years.
  - I'm still in love with Smooth Jazz.
  - Brian Culbertson is my favorite artist.